 The white peaks through the gap -- Mt Kennedy on the left and Mt

-Hubbard on the right -- more than 100 km away
+Hubbard on the right

 The view from the south end of Kluane Lake, looking west